WineSec/DripV1/README.md

 # DripV1
 #
 #
-DripV1 is a python3 tool to make easy access to tools within Kali linux.
+DripV1 is a python3 tool to make easy access to tools within Parrot os.
 (Still working on centos) For DoS to work it will require being on a Virtual Private server, BE WARNED as using this is ILLEGAL and digitalocean servers will get
-Banned for using it.
+Banned for using it (havent tested in vps yet please be patient).
 Scanner will not get you banned
 #
 # Directions for installation please copy and paste if needed